 - Core Hadoop 2: The basic components of Apache Hadoop version 2.x. - Hadoop Distributed File System (HDFS): A special purpose file system designed to provide high-throughput access to data in a highly distributed environment. - YARN: A resource negotiator for managing high volume distributed data processing.
 Previously part of the first version of MapReduce. - MapReduce 2 (MR2): A set of client libraries for computation using the MapReduce programming paradigm and a History Server for logging job and task information.
-Previously part of the first version of MapReduce. - Essential Hadoop: A set of Apache components designed to ease working with Core Hadoop. - Apache Pig: A platform for creating higher level data flow programs that can be compiled into sequences of MapReduce programs, using Pig Latin, the platform's native language. - Apache Hive: A tool for creating higher level SQL-like queries using HiveQL, the tool's native language, that can be compiled into sequences of MapReduce programs. - Apache HCatalog: A metadata abstraction layer that insulates users and scripts from how and where data is physically stored. - WebHCat (Templeton): A component that provides a set of REST-like APIs for HCatalog and related Hadoop components. - Apache HBase: A distributed, column-oriented database that provides the ability to access and manipulate data randomly in the context of the large blocks that make up HDFS. - Apache Zookeeper: A centralized tool for providing services to highly distributed systems.
-Zookeeper is necessary for HBase installations. - Supporting Components: A set of components that allow you to monitor your Hadoop installation and to connect Hadoop with your larger compute environment.
+Previously part of the first version of MapReduce. - Essential Hadoop: A set of Apache components designed to ease working with Core Hadoop. - Apache Pig: A platform for creating higher level data flow programs that can be compiled into sequences of MapReduce programs, using Pig Latin, the platform's native language. - Apache Hive: A tool for creating higher level SQL-like queries using HiveQL, the tool's native language, that can be compiled into sequences of MapReduce programs. - Apache HCatalog: A metadata abstraction layer that insulates users and scripts from how and where data is physically stored. - WebHCat (Templeton): A component that provides a set of REST-like APIs for HCatalog and related Hadoop components. - Apache HBase: A distributed, column-oriented database that provides the ability to access and manipulate data randomly in the context of the large blocks that make up HDFS. - Apache ZooKeeper: A centralized tool for providing services to highly distributed systems.
+ZooKeeper is necessary for HBase installations. - Supporting Components: A set of components that allow you to monitor your Hadoop installation and to connect Hadoop with your larger compute environment. - Apache Oozie: A server based workflow engine optimized for running workflows that execute Hadoop jobs.